Published on 26.03.2021 | Last updated on 18.11.2024

-Magister has joined The 3rd Generation Partnership Project (3GPP) and plans to work within Radio Access Networks (RAN) technical specification group.
-Standardization enables production of high quality systems, products and services which meet the set requirements.
-It needs a wide range of expertise to succeed in its mission.
+Magister has joined The 3rd Generation Partnership Project (3GPP) and plans to work within the Radio Access Networks (RAN) technical specification group.
+Standardization enables the production of high quality systems, products and services which meet the set requirements.
+A wide range of expertise is needed to succeed in this mission.

 Magister Solutions has joined 3GPP via the European Telecommunications Standards Institute (ETSI) as a full individual member.